 What do we know about love?
 It makes us want to gaze at our beloved, sometimes for hours.
 Looking into each other’s eyes is the most common way humans bond.
-Why, then, do babies in the United States get eye ointment at birth that blurs their vision in their first minutes of life when mom and baby want to gaze into each other’s eyes?
+Why, then, do babies in the United States get erythromycin or eye ointment at birth that blurs their vision in their first minutes of life when mom and baby want to gaze into each other’s eyes?

 More and more parents are questioning the routine administration of eye ointment to all babies.
 Why is it routine, why is it necessary, why is it done immediately instead of letting mom and baby bond?